chnazim/chnazim/README.md

-- 👋 Hi, I’m @chnazim
+- 👋 Hi, I’m Ahamed Nazim CH
-- 👀 I’m interested in android application development
+- 👀 I’m interested in android application development,I have fivbe plus years of expierence in android application development
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently looking for opportunities as android application developer
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 Reach me at ahamednazimch@gmail.com

 <!---
 chnazim/chnazim is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.